allind/EukDetect/build_custom_db.md

 `rename_cdhit_collapsed.py buscos_rmsp_cdhit99_cluster_list.txt buscos_rmsp_cdhit99.fasta > buscos_rmsp_cdhit99_renamed.fasta`

+This script will also produce the file `buscos_rmsp_cdhit99_collapsed_seqnames.txt`, which will be needed in a later step of database construction to assign taxonomy IDs to genes.

 <h2>Masking clustered database</h2>
 Once the database has been clustered, we use RepeatMasker to mask repetitive sequences in the database.
 This is done to reduce the likelihood of low complexity reads being considered as informative by eukdetect.
 Since the goal is to mask low complexity areas and not identify transposable elements, we use hard masking and don't specify a specific species.